mherrmann/fullcalendar-rightclick/README.md

 # fullcalendar-utils
-This repository containes small extensions of Adam Shaw's FullCalendar jQuery plugin:
+This repository contains small extensions of Adam Shaw's FullCalendar jQuery plugin:

 ## fullcalendar-rightclick.js
 This small file adds two new callbacks to FullCalendar: